 MEDICINE-428C.
 METABOLISM AND ENDOCRINOLOGY.
 (1) Course Goals: Primary - The student has an in-depth experience in the evaluation and management of patients with endocrine disorders.
 Secondary - The student learns basic principles of hormone physiology and applies these concepts in clinical settings.
 (2) How Goals Are Achieved: Each student is introduced to patient problems by working with the Endocrine faculty (Drs.
-Setji, Brown, Burch, Feinglos, Guyton, Green, Jelesoff, Spratt, Weber, McNeill, Gesty-Palmer, Batch, Kourany)Prior arrangements may be made with a particular faculty member under the appropriate course number.
+Spratt, Setji, Brown, Burch, Feinglos, Guyton, Green, Jelesoff, Spratt, Weber, McNeill, Gesty-Palmer, Batch, Kourany)Prior arrangements may be made with a particular faculty member under the appropriate course number.
 The student is exposed to clinical endocrine disorders by seeing patients in endocrine outpatient clinics (Diabetes/ General Endocrine, and Durham VA General Endocrine Clinics), as well as experiencing the inpatient Diabetes Management/General Endocrine Consult Service.
-The student has the opportunity to review general literature on common endocrinologic conditions and endocrinologic emergencies, as well as learning basic assessment skills of the patient with diabetes, thyroid disease, and other common endocrinologic presentations.
+The student has the opportunity to review general literature on common endocrinologic conditions and endocrinologic emergencies. as well as learning basic assessment skills of the patient with diabetes, thyroid disease, and other common endocrinologic presentations.
 Division conferences include Grand Rounds, Case Conference, and Inpatient Consult Rounds with opportunities to integrate basic concepts with clinical applications.
 (3) Methods of Evaluation: A written critique is provided by the student's preceptors with comments from other members of the division as appropriate.
-For more information, please call Dr. Setji, 684-5568.
+For more information, including where to report on the first day of classes, please contact Dr. Spratt via email at susan.spratt@duke.edu or Brandy Turner via email at brandy.turner@duke.edu.
+Secondary contact: Dr. Beatrice Hong, 684-5568 or beatrice.hong@duke.edu.
 Credit: 4.
-Enrollment: max 2.
-Setji and endocrinology staff.
+Enrollment: max 2Susan Spratt, MD; Tracy Setji, MD and endocrinology staff.

 MEDICINE-430C.
 PULMONARY MEDICINE.
 Course Goals: (1) Primary - To provide training in clinical aspects of pulmonary medicine.
 The primary diseases emphasized include asthma, chronic obstructive lung disease, pulmonary vascular diseases including pulmonary embolus, acute respiratory failure, hypersensitivity, interstitial and immunologic lung diseases and pulmonary manifestations of systemic illnesses, i.e., sarcoid, scleroderma, cystic fibrosis, etc. Secondary - To provide experience with pulmonary laboratory techniques including pulmonary function testing, cardio-pulmonary exercise testing, chest radiology, and bronchoscopy.
 (2) How Goals Are Achieved: Students assigned to the Pulmonary Consult Services at either the Durham VA or at Duke Hospital.
 They have primary responsibility for workup and presentation of selected patients on these services.
 All patients are presented and followed at daily rounds with fellows and faculty.
 Students also participate in a half-day outpatient clinic each week.
 Joint seminars and conferences involving both the Duke and Durham VA Consult Services are held each week to provide instruction in pulmonary function evaluation, pulmonary physiology, chest radiology, pulmonary pathology and clinical pulmonary medicine.
 (3) Methods of Evaluation: Student evaluations are done by fellows and faculty assigned to the Consult Services during the period of the course and are based on observed performance.
-Questions should be directed to Patti Streicher, 668-0380.
+Questions should be directed to Gina Brewer, via email at gina.brewer@duke.edu or by phone at 684-5274.
+Dr. MacIntyre can be reached via email at macin001@mc.duke.edu.
+Secondary physician contact: Dr. Loretta Que at 681-8551.
 Credit: 4.
-Enrollment: min 1, max 4.
-MacIntyre and pulmonary staff
+Enrollment: min 1, max 4 Neil MacIntyre, MD and pulmonary staff